Rothesay A Place on an Island 2007

 ...The sky today is a crumpled blanket of sheep's-wool curls.
 The dense knit holds in a silent stillness over the island; the water becalmed, the hills turned to stone.
 The only movement is when a gull cuts through the middle-air, throwing the scene into a momentary three-dimensional film clip ...

-Listen to an excerpt from the Rothesay soundscape
+Listen to the Rothesay soundscape